Fb1234566/ERPC/README.md

 * **Default IP address for connection**: ensure the device connects only to networks with specific IP addresses to limit connections to authorized devices.
 * **Encrypted connection**: implement a secure connection to protect the data travelling over the network, by using a protocol like TLS/SSL.
-* **Support for additional hardware functions**: add support for other hardware devices, such as motion sensors or pressure sensors, which could be used for further interactions.
+* **Support for additional hardware functions**: add support for other hardware devices, such as motion sensors or pressure sensors; or even a microphone for voice control.
 * **Visual feedback via screen**: add a screen to the system to provide real-time information, such as connection status.

 </p>